isma91/yu-gi-oh-api/readme.md

 Run `docker-compose -f docker-compose.yml build` then `docker-compose -f docker-compose.yml up -d` to have your container ready-to-use.

+### Install dependencies if not use of Docker

+Just run `composer install` in the root of the project.

 ## Crontab

-Use the `cron.txt` file to help you with the implementation of various tasks such as Import in your cron daemon.
+Use the `cron.txt` file to help you with the implementation of various tasks such as Import or Backup in your cron daemon.

 ## Documentation